Jude-Nwachukwu/gtm-attribution-insight-tag/README.md

 ### 📄 Lead Source Tracking

-Capture traffic source and medium at form submission time by retrieving values from cookies using hidden form fields.
+Capture source and medium into hidden form fields for lead attribution using cookie/localStorage values.

 ### 🔁 Offline Conversion Tracking

-Send `gclid`, `fbclid`, etc. to your backend system for offline attribution via CRM or server-side processing.
+Send `gclid`, `fbclid`, and other identifiers to CRM/backend systems for offline event mapping.

-### 📊 Attribution Consistency
+### 📊 Funnel Attribution

-Store and reuse consistent traffic attribution across the funnel using cookies and localStorage.
+Track consistent campaign attribution across the user journey using stored cookie values.

 ---